wp-plugins/burnzone-commenting/readme.txt

 == Description ==

 BurnZone Commenting is a fully customizable commenting platform that brings industry first competitive features in addition to all the standard commenting features.
-We have just released the BETA version and we would be happy to get feedback from you!
+We have just released a fully functional BETA version and we would be happy to receive feedback.

 Current features: